 IT departments?
 They are many times tied up in working on “hygiene” and back-end systems.
 All very important but with little room for innovation in the “customer interphase”.
 Analytics or data teams?
 Many focus on more internally facing processes and data.
 Oftentimes also further away from customers.
 At least in the early stages of the organisation’s “data journey”.

 In many organisations the Marketing team is best positioned for taking lead on rounding up a task force, setting the vision and orchestrating priorities and resources in ways to capture the potential of automation and AI in the customer-facing domains.
-Marketing needs to be fast, responsive, and personalized.
-Automation can help marketing react to customer engagement quickly and keep valuable client data accessible and organized.
+Marketing needs to be fast, responsive, and personalised.
+Automation can help marketing react to customer engagement quickly and keep valuable client data accessible and organised.

 2. Establish a Shared Baseline of Knowledge